PedroCristo/README-TEST/README.md

 1. Navigate around the site and easily view the desired content.
 2. View a list of products and choose accordingly.
-3. Search products to find specific poducts.
+3. Search products to find a specific product.
-4. Click on a product to read the see the details.
+4. Click on a product to read and view the details.
 5. Register for an account to avail of the services offered to members.
-6. View comments on recipes so that I can read other users opinions.
+6. View product comments so that I can read other users opinions.
-7. Buy a product by using the website checkout
+7. Buy a product by using the website checkout system.

-- As logged in website user, I can:
+- As a logged in website user, I can:

 1. Review the website service.
 2. Delete my previous reviews.
+3. Save my data under my personal profile.
-3. Edite my previous reviews.
+4. Edit my previous reviews.
-4. Manage my profile by updating my details.
+5. Manage my profile by updating my details.
-5. Logout from the website.
+6. Logout of the website.
-6. Buy a product by using the website checkout and using my saved data on my profile.
+7. Using my personal profile, buy a product by using the website checkout system.

-- As a website superuser, I can:
+- As a website Superuser, I can:

 1. Create and publish a new product.
-2. Create draft a new product so that come back and finished them later.
+2. Create a draft of a a new product so it can be finalised later.
-3. Create a new user, product, and categories.
+3. Create a new user, products, and categories.
 4. Delete user, products, categories and reviews.
 5. Approve user's reviews.
-6. Change the website permissions for a user.
+6. Change a user’s permissions on the website
 7. Upload new banners to be displayed on the website.

 ### Agile Methodology